allanvc/mRpostman/README.md

   - add further IMAP functionalities;
   - eliminate the {stringr} dependency in REGEX;
-  - implement a progress bar in fetch operations.
+  - implement a progress bar in fetch operations;
+  - implement a function to decode quoted-printable RFC 2047 headers.

 ## Known bugs